ably/spaces/docs/usage.md

 ## Subscribe to member updates

 Subscribe to `membersUpdate` events in order to display which users are present in a space, such as in an avatar stack.
-The `membersUpdate` events for a space notify subscribers when clients join and leave it.
+The `membersUpdate` events for a space notify subscribers when clients join and leave it, or when a user's location changes.
 Use the `space.on()` method to register a listener for `membersUpdate` events.

 The following is an example of subscribing to updates for a space: